justincoding618/esmfold/README.md

 * `pip install biotite`
 * `pip install pyautogui`

 You may need to install additional libraries if necessary (the command output will tell you which ones you need if you don't have them).
-Alternatively, you can create the requirements.txt file to type in all the needed libraries and use the requirements.txt file and type `pip install requirements.txt` to install all the necessary libraries.
+Alternatively, you can create the requirements.txt file to type in all the needed libraries and use the requirements.txt file and type `pip install -r requirements.txt` to install all the necessary libraries.

 ## Running the Application
 After installing the libraries and activating the enviornment, you will then run your application by typing `streamlit run esmfold_app.py`.
 Running this command will open the app locally through your browser.
 You should then be able to play with the application!